Nina-Mainusch/ADA_website/index.md

 {% include world_cities.html %}

-The next step is to compute whether a citizen lives in a city, which we will do by checking the distance to all cities of the home country of the user.
-Intuitively, the user lives in a city if the distance to at least on of them is smaller than the expansion of the respective city.
+The next step is to compute whether a user lives in a city, which we will do by checking the distance to all cities of the home country of the user.
+Intuitively, the user lives in a city if the distance to at least one of them is smaller than the expansion of the respective city.
 Afterwards, we can compute the amount of friends per urban and rural user.
 For the **Non-US citizens** we get the following table of results:

 {% include urban_rural_friends_non_US.html %}